top of page

 Develop transferable skills to equip young people with the knowledge and confidence to have difficult conversations without resorting to inflammatory language

-Learn and respect the other perspective with a particular focus on the Israel and Palestine conflict and how it affects Jewish and Muslim communities
+Learn and respect the other perspective with a particular focus on the Israel and Palestine conflict and how it affects Jewish Muslim communities.

 HUDL recruited, designed and delivered train the trainer content and workshop activities for ‘Real Conversations’ as well as managed the steering group that helped inform the cultural and religious elements of the training.

 Why was it innovative?

 We worked in collaboration with faith leaders and school leaders to ensure that content was appropriate and thought provoking.

 We delivered the pilot in Leeds and Bradford, identifying an area that had robust Jewish and Muslim communities outside of London.

 We collaborated with a trainer who was local to the communities in Leeds and Bradford to ensure that we captured and addressed any local issues.

 We partnered young people from Jewish and Muslim faiths to explore the other perspective in a safe space.